A Bold Vision for a New Future

 The Residential School Totem Pole

 The Southern Chiefs’ Organization (SCO) unveiled a powerful and towering tribute on September 30, 2022, to the children who were stolen from their families and sent to residential schools.
 The Residential School Totem Pole, by Kwakiutl artist Charles Joseph, was raised in Winnipeg’s Assiniboine Park.
-The piece is being gifted to SCO and will eventually be located in a place of prominence within SCO’s transformative Wehwehneh Bahgahkinahgohn project at the Hudson’s Bay building in downtown Winnipeg.
+The piece is being gifted to SCO.
+It will eventually be located in a place of prominence within SCO’s transformative Wehwehneh Bahgahkinahgohn Project at the Hudson’s Bay building in downtown Winnipeg.

 Media Release: SCO UNVEILS RENOWNED ARTISTIC TRIBUTE TO HONOUR RESIDENTIAL SCHOOL – AND THOSE WHO NEVER CAME HOME